 2. Digitise your own HR processes

 Excel spreadsheets and paper-based forms are no longer fit for purpose.
 If you’ve not already moved your HR processes into the Cloud, now is the time to start.
-HR software has come on leaps and bounds in recent years, with sophisticated but easy to implement Cloud HR systems now affordable for any business, large or small.
+HR software has come on leaps and bounds in recent years, with sophisticated but easy to implement HRIS software now affordable for any business, large or small.

 By digitising HR, you’ll not only demonstrate that you know what it takes to implement digital technologies, but free up more of your time by centralising data, automating time-consuming processes and providing information on-demand to the wider workforce.
 One of our clients recently told us that following their implementation of Cezanne HR, they’d cut HR admin overheads by an impressive 80%.